-This was done in the Netherlands via an implementation act effective as of 14 July 2016 (see "Risk related to prepayment penalties charged by an Originator" on page 77).
+This was done in the Netherlands via an implementation act effective as of 14 July 2016 (see "Risk related to prepayment penalties charged by an Originator").

-The Seller has provided a representation that this criterion is met, with specific and extensive discussions in the Risk Factor section of the Prospectus (see page 77).
+The Seller has provided a representation that this criterion is met, with specific and extensive discussions in the Risk Factor section of the Prospectus.